tranma/rock-paper-scissors/README.md

 The Bayes player (Bary) keeps an explicit distribution for the possible moves, and update it as it observes new frequencies.

+The ensemble player randomly chooses a member of the ensemble to play each round.

 ## Results